 Clemmie’s dedication to the hospital extended beyond her duties on the board of directors.
 She joined the hospital’s Women’s Auxiliary group, which was organized in the summer of 1955 with the mission of helping the hospital staff.
 She was also instrumental in setting up Red Cross blood drives at the hospital and was especially active with the Bloodmobile effort.
 Even as she grew older, her drive to be force for good in her community did not wane.
 She served as a patroness of Sparta’s Delta Theta Tau sorority, and was an active member of the First United Methodist Church of Sparta, where she taught Sunday school classes.
 In her retirement years, she could be found at the senior centers in Sparta and Evansville.
 She was also an active member of the Retired Senior Volunteer program for almost two decades.
 Her family remembers her traveling to local nursing homes to read the newspaper to residents well into her 80s.

 Clemmie and William celebrated their 55th wedding anniversary with a special dinner in Steeleville in March 1976.
 He passed away in November 1985.
 Clemmie lived for six more years, passing away on September 4, 1991, at the age of 90.
-During her lifetime, which spanned more than a century of major change and development in Randolph County, Clemmie was dedicated to leaving the world a better place for those who came after her.
+During her lifetime, which spanned nearly a century of major change and development in Randolph County, Clemmie was dedicated to leaving the world a better place for those who came after her.
 Her passion for education gave local women a chance to expand their own knowledge bases and develop a strong and dependable community, and her commitment to establishing state-of-the-art medical facilities in the area offered local patients access to greater advances in healthcare.
 Today, thirty years after her death, residents of Randolph County are still benefiting from the work she did to improve the lives of citizens at home and within the larger community.

 Clemmie Mae Sternberg was inducted into The Randolph Society in 2021.